pippinbarr/i-shoot/process/Process-Journal.md

 Overall we're making progress.
 I think the next step is clearly to through in the encounters in the most basic way - separate JSON, a sequence of commands (which you're locked into while following) which then spit you back out into your location and add a descriptive element to the location when you're finished to save that data.
 Shouldn't be so complex.
 Once I have that in I can at least get a feeling for the basic sequence of movement followed by killing.

 After that it would chiefly be about sprucing the encounters up with the location-specific idea and other things like that I image?
 (Also if there were to be short descriptions I think you would still always report bodies regardless - probably this should be true even of the CT corpses, they should be in a different data structure there)

+---

+# Wednesday, 21 November 2018, 14:43PM -- Having implemented the basics of kill sequence

+I now have the ability to spawn a terrorist encounter (probability 100%) and then read through the sequence of actions (or click) and ending up back in the original location.
+Thus far it all seems to be holding together, though I'm getting a little fretful about the quality of code at this point, particularly in terms of elegant structures for displaying this stuff as it really feels like there's a big amount of code doubling which is gross.

+Still, progress being made.